 Man United have not won a trophy since 2017 when Mourinho's men defeated Ajax 2-0 in Amsterdam in the Europa League final.

 Quite frankly, that drought should have been ended in Solskjaer's reign as he led them to four semi-finals in succession.
-Solskjaer's failures in the Carabao Cup, FA Cup, Europa League have not gone unnoticed.
+His failures in the Carabao Cup, FA Cup and Europa League have not gone unnoticed.

 Back-to-back Carabao Cup semi-final defeats in consecutive years to rivals Manchester City has seen Ole's role at the club questioned.
 The tie in 2019/20 included a shambolic first-half display in the first leg at Old Trafford with the side losing 3-1.

 A 1-0 victory at the Etihad Stadium in the second-leg was not enough to get to the final.
-The recent fixture between the two in last season's Carabao Cup semi final was a much closer affair, but City still progressed, highlighting the gap in quality that still exists between the two rivals.
+The fixture between the two in last season's Carabao Cup semi final was a much closer affair, but City still progressed, highlighting the gap in quality that still exists between the two rivals.

 Man United's other two failings at the same stage included their 3-1 defeat to Chelsea in last season's FA Cup contest - a fixture which saw Solskajer criticised for keeping captain and centre back Harry Maguire on the field despite the defender sustaining a serious head injury.
 The England defender was clearly not stable enough to continue and Chelsea scored all three goals after Maguire's injury.

-The club's 2-1 Europa League defeat to Sevilla included an array of missed chances from Solskjaer's men, as they crumbled under the pressure of the eventual Europa League winners.
+The club's 2-1 Europa League defeat to Sevilla included an array of missed chances from Solskjaer's men, as they crumbled under the pressure of the eventual winners.

 Man United could be slightly forgiven for this defeat as it was off the back of completing the Premier League season in a condensed period and having the Europa League to deal with shortly after, justified the fatigue in the squad at this point.

 Signing Bruno Fernandes

 With midfielders Pogba and Scott McTominay out injured, Solskjaer's midfield options were looking bleak in January 2020.
 The previous summer transfer window saw Man United enquire about Sporting Lisbon attacking midfielder Bruno Fernandes.

 Man United eventually passed on signing him heading into the new campaign but their interest remained for a future purchase.